Undergraduate Student Orientation

 NYU Welcome

-All new NYU students, including Tandon students, are invited to participate in NYU Welcome at the start of the fall semester each year!
-There are plenty of entertaining and informative programs throughout the summer and into the academic year.
+All new NYU students, including Tandon students, are invited to participate in NYU Welcome at the start of their first semester at NYU!
+There are plenty of entertaining and informative programs throughout Orientation and into the first few weeks of the semester.

 For a list of the events and how to sign-up for them, please visit the Center for Student Life page.